amanank/hal-client/README.md

 This will create a configuration file named `hal-client.php` in your `config` directory.

 #### Note
 Laravel's auto-discovery feature will automatically register the `HalClientServiceProvider` for you.
 You do not need to manually register it in your `config/app.php` file.
+For local development in this monorepo, the package is available via a path repository (`packages/*/*`) with symlinks enabled, so you can edit the package in place; in CI/prod, Composer will fall back to Packagist.

 ### 3. Configure `hal-client.php`